Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 | END_DATE       | TO_DATE('9999-12-31')   |

 !!!
 Note "What is the '!'?"
-    This is some syntactic sugar provided by dbtvault to create constant values.
+    This is some syntactic sugar provided by AutomateDV to create constant values.
 [Read More](../macros/index.md#constants-derived-columns)

 ##### Hashed columns